5 steps for increasing hotel efficiency and performance

 Incremental revenue sources can come from any hotel department or activity done in-house which will generate money.

-Therefore, the up-sale technique proves to be a reliable tool for incremental revenue generation in modern day hotels that are trying to exceed guests’ expectations and perceived value of said hotels.
+Therefore, the up-sale technique proves to be a reliable tool for incremental revenue generation in modern-day hotels that are trying to exceed guests’ expectations and the perceived value of said hotels.

 Front office personnel can persuade guests to invest more money inside hotel premises by offering them a higher quality room instead of the booked one.

 Selling hotel branded products can become another source of revenue if guests are satisfied with the quality and design of the products found in their rooms.

 Branded towels, bathroom slippers, and bathrobes are the most interesting items which can catch the attention of guests and determine them to buy new ones when they check out.

 C. Conduct an online travel agent (OTA) audit

 Online travel agencies are tricky partners for hotels because they send guests and businesses towards one’s establishment, but can have a direct impact on other revenue sources.

 Usually, OTA’s charge a commissioned fee from every reservation made to hotels; this fee can be transformed afterward by OTA’s into special offers for customers that may use them to book their next reservation.